Electoral district of Point Cook

 The Electoral district of Point Cook is an electoral district of the Victorian Legislative Assembly in Australia.
-It was created in the redistribution of electoral boundaries in 2021, and will come into effect at the 2022 Victorian state election.
+It was created in the redistribution of electoral boundaries in 2021, and came into effect at the 2022 Victorian state election.

 It largely covers the area of the abolished district of Altona, covering south western suburbs of Melbourne.
 It includes the suburbs of Altona Meadows, Seabrook, Point Cook, and Werribee South.

 The abolished seat of Altona was held by Labor MP Jill Hennessy from 2010 to 2022.